 The University of Toronto’s Ethics, Society, and Law (ES&L) undergraduate major program, hosted by Trinity College, is one possible destination for students of the Ethics stream.
 Students who do well in Trinity One Ethics are given special consideration when they request the ES&L major (at the end of first year).

-Students in the Ethics stream enrol in two Trinity One semianr credits and a co-requisite credit in their first year.
+Students in the Ethics stream enrol in two Trinity One semianr credits in their first year.

 TRN170Y1 Ethics and the Creative Imagination

 How should we live?
 How do we maintain ourselves as moral beings in circumstances indifferent or hostile to the very notion of moral integrity?
 In this seminar we investigate ethical questions through a wide range of literature—novels, poetry, and drama—and a broad historical perspective ranging from ancient Greek theatre to contemporary fiction.
 These works, concerned with complex ethical dilemmas and the people caught up in them, will allow us to discuss such issues as choice, responsibility, autonomy, authenticity, artistic representation; they will also help us to engage our own creative imaginations with those of the poets, dramatists, and novelists whose works we read.